Skip to main content

 Note that we still have to see the true potential of parachains and what it is listed below are just a few examples.

-• High-Frequency Chains: These are chains that can compute many transactions in a short amount of time by taking certain trade-offs or making optimizations.
+• High-Frequency Chains: These chains can compute many transactions in a short amount of time by taking certain trade-offs or making optimizations.

-• Privacy Chains: These are chains that do not leak any information to the public through use of novel cryptography.
+• Privacy Chains: These chains do not leak any information to the public through novel cryptography.

-• Smart Contract Chains: These are chains that can have additional logic implemented on them through the deployment of code known as smart contracts.
+• Smart Contract Chains: These chains can have additional logic implemented through the deployment of code known as smart contracts.

 Parachain Host

-Kusama includes a blockchain called a relay chain.
 A blockchain is a Directed Acyclic Graph (DAG) of state transitions, where every added block can be viewed as the head of the chain or fork with cumulative state.
 All paths through the DAG terminate at the Genesis Block.
-A blockchain is a tree as each block can have only one parent.
+A blockchain is a tree, as each block can have only one parent.

 • What is the state transition function of the blockchain?
 This is handled by the Runtime, which defines the state transition logic of the chain.
 The Runtime logic is divided into:

-• Modules encapsulate particular behavior of the system and consist of:
+• Modules encapsulate particular behavior of the protocol and consist of:

 • Storage

-• Routines are invoked by entry points, other modules, upon block initialization or closing.
+• Routines are invoked by entry points and other modules upon block initialization or closing.
 Routines can alter the storage of a module.

-• The entry point defines the means by which new information is introduced to a module and can limit the origin from which they are called (user, root, parachain).
+• The entry point defines how new information is introduced to a module and can limit the origin from which they are called (user, root, parachain).

 • API provides means for the node-side behavior to extract meaningful information from the state of a single fork.